dwelkie/en/_posts/other/2018-03-14-jupyter-tips.md

 date: 2018-03-09
 ---
 The [Jupyter Notebook App](http://jupyter.org){:target="_blank"} is a server-client application that allows editing and running notebook documents via a web browser.
-It also can be convert into LaTex, Markdown, or PDF. etc. I mostly convert the code into HTML to show them in my blog posts.
+It also can be convert into LaTex, Markdown, or PDF. etc. I mostly convert the codes into HTML to show them in my blog posts.

 With [Unofficial Jupyter Notebook Extensions](http://jupyter-contrib-nbextensions.readthedocs.io/en/latest/exporting.html){:target="_blank"}